locationtech/udig-platform/docs/devel/en/SDKQuickstart/SDKQuickstart.rst

 #.
 Open up your Run Configuration
 #.
 Navigate to the Plugins tab
 #.
 Hit "Verify Plugins" (to list the plugins that failed to load; you should see that
-   net.refractions.udig.ui is in this list)
+   org.locationtech.udig.ui is in this list)
 #.
 Hit add required plugins

 Please email the `udig-devel <http://lists.refractions.net/mailman/listinfo/udig-devel>`_ list; and